microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/05-scaling-plan-solution.md

 ### Assign the scaling plan to the host-pool:

 Now we created the schedules for the scaling plan.
-But we are not done yet: In the final step, we want to assign the scaling plan so that the host-pool, which it is etting assigned on, is automatically ramped up and down by following the schedules for weekdays and weekends, which we defined before.
+But we are not done yet: In the final step, we want to assign the scaling plan so that the host-pool, which it is getting assigned on, is automatically ramped up and down by following the schedules for weekdays and weekends, which we defined before.

-- In the window of *create a scaling plan* we go to the tab *Host pool assignments*
+- In the window to create a scaling plan go to the tab *Host pool assignments*
 - Here we select the multi session host-pool, which we created earlier
-- Check once more that *Enable autoscale* is set to Yes
+- Check that *Enable autoscale* is set to Yes
-- Go to Review and Create to finally create and assign the scaling plan
+- Go to *Review and Create* to finally create and assign the scaling plan

 ![Assign Scaling Plan](../Images/05-scaling_plan_5.png)

-Test: